Skip Ribbon Commands

 Notification of any changes to assessment advice during the course of study will be made available to teachers via the VCAA Bulletin and VCAA website.

 Schools are responsible for the initial SAC assessment.
-The basis for this is the teacher’s rating of the performance of each student on the tasks specified in the study design.
-The Support materials, Advice for teachers and Assessment handbook for each VCE study, include advice on SAC assessment.
+The basis for this is the teacher’s assessment of the performance of each student on the tasks specified in the study design.
+The Support materials, Advice for teachers and Assessment handbook for each VCE study include advice on SAC assessment.

 Feedback to students